jpuritz/BIO_594_2022/Exercises/Week08and09/Exercise.md

 * For the realdata
   * Run BayeScan
   * Run BayEnv
-  * Run at least one PCA and one DAPC using outlier free data set
+  * Run at least one PCA and one DAPC using outlier free data set - prune for linkage
   * Perform at least two analyses from Silliman et al

 Each directory has a `popmap` `environ` and `LibraryInfo` files